-The following Corporate Crime guidance note Produced in partnership with Jeremy Phillips and Charles Forrest of Francis Taylor Building provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note produced in partnership with Jeremy G Phillips of FTB Chambers and Charles Forrest of FTB Chambers provides comprehensive and up to date legal information covering:

 This Practice Note explains the powers available to deal with anti-social behaviour in an environmental context, in particular those introduced by the Anti-social Behaviour, Crime and Policing Act 2014 (ABCPA 2014).

 The purpose of a Community Protection Notice (CPN) is to stop a person aged 16 or over, business or organisation causing particular and on-going problems or nuisances which negatively affect the community’s quality of life.
 It does so by imposing any of the following requirements on the individual or body issued with it:

 a requirement to do specified things; or